The Story of Open Door Project Uganda

-In the summer of 2007, my husband, Michael Eastburn, and I, along with our sons Torin and Tristan Eastburn, traveled to Uganda for the wedding of Torin’s best friend, Christian Acemah.
-Born and raised in Uganda, as a teenager Christian came to the United States to further his education.
-Torin and Christian became friends in college, where Christian would also meet his wife-to-be, Marie Craig.
-A charismatic unofficial ambassador for Uganda, Christian was instrumental in Torin’s decision to take a break from his studies to volunteer in Uganda in 2003-04, and in the decision of Torin’s girlfriend (and Christian and Marie’s friend) Rose Carmen Goldberg to spend the summer of 2007 in southern Uganda doing an internship with an organization known as the Rakai Community Based AIDS Organization (RACOBAO).
+In the summer of 2007, my husband, Michael Eastburn, and I, along with our sons, traveled to Uganda for the wedding of one of our son’s close friends, Christian Acemah.
+Born and raised in Uganda, Christian came to the United States as a teenager to further his education.
+Christian and our son became friends in college, where Christian would also meet his wife-to-be, Marie Craig.
+A charismatic unofficial ambassador for Uganda, Christian was instrumental in our son’s decision to take a break from his studies to volunteer in Uganda in 2003-04, and in the decision of our son’s girlfriend to spend the summer of 2007 in southern Uganda doing an internship with a community-based AIDS organization.

 Christian and Marie and their families were incredibly gracious hosts, and the weddings were beautiful and memorable occasions.
 Yes, that is “weddings,” in the plural!
 Not only did Christian and Marie have a beautiful ceremony overlooking the Nile River near Murchison Falls, but Christian’s father’s ancestral village near Arua in the northwestern corner of Uganda also honored the couple in a village ceremony the next day.